Transforming metrics on a line bundle to the Okounkov body: Previous results

 Let $X$ be a smooth projective toric variety.
-We will view $X$ as a compactified $\mathbb{C}^n,$ such that the torus action on $X$ via this identification corresponds to the usual torus action on $\mathbb{C}^n.$ As is well-known, there is a polytope $\Delta$ naturally associated to the embedding $\mathbb{C}^n\subseteq X.$ We assume that $\Delta$ lies in the non-negative orthant of $\mathbb{R}^n.$ There is a line bundle $L_{\Delta}$ with a trivialization on $\mathbb{C}^n$ such that and any section $s\in H^0(kL_{\Delta})$ can in fact be written as a linear combination of the monomials $z^{\alpha}$ where
+We will view $X$ as a compactified $(\mathbb{C}^*)^n,$ such that the torus action on $X$ via this identification corresponds to the usual torus action on $(\mathbb{C}^*)^n.$ As is well-known, there is a polytope $\Delta$ naturally associated to the embedding $(\mathbb{C}^*)^n\subseteq X.$ We assume that $\Delta$ lies in the non-negative orthant of $\mathbb{R}^n.$ There is a line bundle $L_{\Delta}$ with a trivialization on $(\mathbb{C}^*)^n$ such that and any section $s\in H^0(kL_{\Delta})$ can in fact be written as a linear combination of the monomials $z^{\alpha}$ where

 Let $dV$ be a smooth volume form on $X$ invariant under the torus action.
-Then it holds that for any torus invariant weight $\psi,$ when $\alpha \neq \beta.$ This follows from Fubini since trivially the monomials are orthogonal with respect to the Lebesgue measure on e.g. tori.
-Because of this for any torus invariant weight $\psi$ the minimizing sections $t_{a,k}^{\psi}$ are given by $z^{k\alpha},$ and consequently
+Then it holds that for any torus invariant metric $\psi,$ when $\alpha \neq \beta.$ This follows from Fubini since trivially the monomials are orthogonal with respect to the Lebesgue measure on e.g. tori.
+Because of this for any torus invariant metric $\psi$ the minimizing sections $t_{a,k}^{\psi}$ are given by $z^{k\alpha},$ and consequently

 Assume for simplicity that $\psi$ is positive.